NoxShadow-YT/StrikePractice-Bot-Fix/README.md

 The plugin also registers a `/nxpracticebotfix` command that can be used to show a description of the plugin and reload the `config.yml` file.
 The `config.yml` file can be edited to change the plugin's behavior.

 ## Installation
-1. Download the latest release of the plugin from the Releases page on GitHub.
+~~1.
+Download the latest release of the plugin from the Releases page on GitHub.~~
+1. Download all the files, and use Maven to complie it into a .jar file.
-2. Place the downloaded JAR file in the `plugins` folder of your Bukkit server.
+2. Place the ~~downloaded~~ complied JAR file in the `plugins` folder of your Bukkit server.
 3. Start or restart your Bukkit server.

 ## Usage